mAAdhaTTah/wordpress-github-sync/README.md

 Looking to tinker with Jekyll, but wish you could use WordPress's best-of-breed web editing interface instead of Atom? (gasp!)

 Well, now you can!
 Introducing WordPress GitHub Sync!

-**:warning: Still a work in progress, but [we'd love your help](https://github.com/benbalter/wordpress-github-sync/issues) making it better. :warning:**

 ## WordPress GitHub Sync does three things: